-Do you think the numbers on your little prescription card determine whether or not you’re eligible for Laser Eye Surgery?
+Do you think the numbers on your prescription card determine whether or not you’re eligible for Laser Eye Surgery?

-This is the general idea many people have about being suitable for Laser Eye Surgery.
+This is what many people think determines suitability for Laser Eye Surgery.
 But the reality is, determining eligibility is a lot more involved than that.

-That being said, it helps to know the limits to get an idea of your suitability.
+That said, it helps to know the limits to get an idea of your suitability.
 So let’s dive into the prescription limits for the three most common refractive errors: near-sightedness, far-sightedness, and astigmatism.

 The prescription limits for near-sighted, or shortsightedness (myopia)

-Myopia, also known as near or short-sightedness, is the most common vision impairment in the world.
+Myopia, also known as near or short-sightedness, is the most common vision impairment globally.
 It’s also becoming more common, with some studies suggesting that by 2050 about half the people on the planet will be myopic.

 You know you are near-sighted when you have difficulty seeing objects at a distance, such as a road or street signs.

-Myopia is indicated on your prescription card with a negative (-) “diopter” value.
+Myopia is indicated on your prescription card with a negative (-) diopter value (D).
 A diopter is the unit of measurement for the optical power of the cornea.

-Typically, a clinic will qualify patients for LASIK starting from -0.5 D of myopia.
+Typically, a clinic will qualify patients for LASIK from -0.5 D to -8.0 D myopia.
 Below 0.5 D of myopia, people need glasses only rarely, so LASIK is usually not recommended unless you also have some degree of astigmatism.

 The maximum prescription is a little less defined.
-For instance, most clinics can treat patients with moderate to severe myopia up to about -8.0 D. However, for patients at the high end with severe myopia, you also need thick, healthy corneas.
-The procedure involves removing more tissue for higher correction.
+For instance, most clinics can treat patients with moderate to severe myopia up to about -8.0 D. However, for patients at the high end with severe myopia; you also need thick, healthy corneas as it involves removing more tissue for higher correction required.